laurencelundblade/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

-Instead of giving rise to the definition of application-specific, non-interoperable variants of CDE, this document identifies Application-level Deterministic Representation (ALDR) rules as a concept that is separate from CDE itself ({{aldr}}).
+Instead of giving rise to the definition of application-specific, non-interoperable variants of CDE, this document identifies Application-level Deterministic Representation (ALDR) rules as a concept that is separate from CDE itself ({{aldr}}) and therefore out of scope for this document.
-ALDR rules are layered on top of the CDE and address requirements on deterministic representation of application data that are specific to an application or a set of applications.
+ALDR rules are situated at the application-level, i.e., on top of the CDE, and address requirements on deterministic representation of application data that are specific to an application or a set of applications.
-ALDR rules are often provided with a specification for a CBOR-based protocol, or, if needed, can be provided by referencing a shared "ALDR ruleset" that is defined in a separate document.
+ALDR rules are often provided as part of a specification for a CBOR-based protocol, or, if needed, can be provided by referencing a shared "ALDR ruleset" that is defined in a separate document.